Subhodip1307/WooDns/README.md

 ## 🤝 Contributing

-Bugs, feature requests, and PRs are very welcome!
+Contributions are welcome!
-Please open an issue or submit a pull request.
+Please read our [Contributing Guide](CONTRIBUTING.md) to get started.

----
+--

 ## 📄 License